0xbbPizza/L2Bridge-GitcoinBounty/README.md

       The current information transmission between L2 <-> L2 needs to go through L1, and the Merkle proof needs to be done in the bridge contract of L1 in the middle.
       The bottom layer can be replaced if necessary in the future.
 The message no longer passes through L1, but is proved on L2, which can save the gas cost of the calculation process.
 In the future, zero-knowledge proof can be used to reduce the gas consumption of input on L1.

-   2. At the same time, in order to support more bridges and muti domains, we separated the logical layer from the physical layer, designed a matching contract called "Dock_L1 and Dock_L2", and stored the address and chainId of the corresponding matching contract in a contract called "Relay".
+   2. Here, in order to support various types of bridges and multiple destinations, we further separate the logical layer from the physical layer of the cross-domain part, so we have designed a pair of pairing contracts called "Dock_L1 and Dock_L2".
+The role is to implement the interface of various types of bridges without involving specific data.
+At the same time, we store the contract address and chainId of the various bridge interfaces implemented in the contract named "Relay".

       - This is a Relay contract, which can be understood as a "Relay" contract is a courier transfer station.